Deepak-Venkateshvaran/portfolio/_pages/talks.md

 <img align = "right" src="https://deepak-venkateshvaran.github.io/portfolio/images/1P9A4270.jpg" width="250" style="padding-right: 30px; padding-left: 20px; padding-bottom: 20px; padding-top: 10px;">

 The following is a list of invited and plenary talks delivered since January 2021, i.e., since the beginning of my ongoing Royal Society University Research Fellowship.
-These talks focused on the themes of organic electronics, thermoelectrics and nanomechanics.
+These talks focused on the themes of organic electronics, thermoelectrics, and nanomechanics.

 Invited Seminar at the MRS Spring Meeting <br /> Seattle, Washington, USA, April 2024 <br /> Invitation from Dr Ulrike Kraft